chulleyboy/11-Express-Challenge/README.md

 ## Usage

-Use npm install and then npm start in the command line
+Enter a title and description for a note, then click the save icon to save your note.

 ## Website Link